 To give you an idea of the payscale, here are the 2019 Low, Median, and High pay scales for different trades in Canada.
 But, these figures are national averages, and wages will vary at the provincial and regional levels.

 3. The job outlook for the trade

 Because of the labour shortage that Canada is facing in all types of construction, the future is bright for tradespeople from around the world.
-But, it’s still important to do your research so you know which trades are most in demand in Canada.
-It’s also a good idea to know what skills, licences, and certificates you may need to have for your trade.
+But, it’s still important to do your research so you know which trades are most in-demand in Canada.
+It’s also a good idea to know what skills, licenses, and certificates you may need to have for your trade.